teleop-grasp/teleop_grasp/README.md

 ### Running the project

-Navigate to the `teleop_ws` workspace (or run `teleop_ws` in terminal).
-The `teleop_ws` command will automatically source the workspace and navigate to its directory.
+Run `teleop_ws` in terminal to  automatically source the workspace and navigate to its directory.

 **Build the workspace** using:

 ```
 catkin build
-catkin build_compile_cmd # only if using clangd extension
 ```

-Then, source the environment variables by running `source devel/setup.bash`.
+Then, source the environment variables by running `source devel/setup.bash` or `teleop_ws`.

 **Launch the workcell** by running (after sourcing):

 ```
-roslaunch teleop_grasp workcell.launch # NOT WORKING YET!!!
+roslaunch teleop_grasp pipeline.launch
 ```

-An overview of the arguments is located in the [`workcell.launch`](teleop_grasp/launch/workcell.launch) file.
+An overview of the arguments is located in the [`pipeline.launch`](teleop_grasp/launch/pipeline.launch) file.

-### Experiments
+### Experiments (TODO)

 Experiments in `teleop_grasp` are contained in the `teleop_grasp/tests/` directory.
 An experiment of `<name>` can be implemented in either C++ or Python, and is structured as: